This section contains advice and guidance on your own training and development, expectations and gaining teaching experience

 The MPLS Division recognises that graduate students may benefit in a variety of ways from carrying out some undergraduate teaching, provided that it does not conflict with work for the graduate degree.

 Teaching will provide the opportunity to develop useful skills.
 The most useful type of teaching, from this perspective, involves student contact through involvement in class or tutorial teaching or laboratory demonstrating.
 However, teaching is potentially very time consuming and can significantly interfere with the progress of a research project.
 The arbiter of this is the supervisor and, if consulted by either the student or supervisor, the Director of Graduate Studies.
-Any proposal to take on a significant amount of teaching, for either a College or Department, should be discussed with your supervisor in advance, and he or she should be able to request that the arrangement should cease, if in his or her judgement it is interfering significantly with research progress.
+Any proposal to take on a significant amount of teaching, for either a College or Department, should be discussed with your supervisor in advance.
+The supervisor should be able to request that the arrangement should cease, if in their judgement it is interfering significantly with research progress.

 Guidelines on the amount of teaching undertaken